Lindzsy/curriculum/phase1/banking-homework-2.md

 Step 8
 ------
 New problem:  This has nothing to do with banking.

-Write a Ruby program that parses a $PATH string, and separates it into an array of directories, and outputs that array.
+Write a Ruby program that parses a $PATH string, and separates it into an array of directories (represented as strings), and outputs that array.
 For example, if the $PATH string contains

 /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin